Emerald Downs: History

 Emerald Downs first opened its doors to race fans on June 20, 1996, with the inaugural 100-day meet running through November 4.
 It replaced Longacres Racetrack, which closed in September 1992 after sixty seasons of racing.
-Following the closure of Longacres, racing was not held in Western Washington from 1993–1995.
+Following the closure of Longacres, racing was not held in Western Washington from 1993 to 1995.
 However, Thoroughbred racing continued at Yakima Meadows and Playfair Race Course in Spokane during this time.
 Emerald Downs operated as a Limited Partnership from 1996 to 2015, with a group of investors led by Ron Crockett.
 In 2002, the land where Emerald Downs is situated was purchased by the Muckleshoot Indian Tribe for roughly $70 million.
 The Tribe purchased the track buildings and facilities and formed Emerald Downs Racing LLC in 2015.
 The Tribe has made a number of improvements since taking over the operation including a 1150 sqft infield big screen.
 Emerald Downs celebrated its 20th anniversary Monday, June 20, 2016, with a special night of racing featuring many of the stars from the track's first two decades.